Riesz continuity of the Atiyah-Singer Dirac operator under perturbations of local boundary conditions: Introduction

 is used to understand the spectral flow for unbounded operators.
 The Riesz topology is a preferred alternative since the spectral flow in this topology better connects to topological and $K$-theoretic aspects of the spectral flow, which were observed in \cite{AS69} for the case of bounded self-adjoint Fredholm operators.
 The main disadvantage is that it is typically harder to establish continuity in the Riesz topology.
 In particular we refer to the open problem pointed out by Lesch in the introduction of \cite{Lesch}, namely whether a Dirac operator on a compact manifold with boundary depends Riesz continuously on pseudo-differential boundary conditions imposed on the operator.

 The present paper answers this questions to the positive, in the special case of local boundary conditions.
 Self-adjoint local boundary conditions are typically physical and a very large subclass of the so-called \emph{Chiral} conditions are listed in \cite{HMR} by Hijazi, Montiel and Roldán as being self-adjoint boundary conditions.
 In particular, these exist in even dimensions or when the manifold is a space-like hypersurface in spacetime.
-The case of non-local boundary conditions defined by pseudo-differential projections appears to be beyond the scope of the methods used in the present paper, and will be the object of further investigations in the future.
+The case of non-local boundary conditions defined by pseudo-differential projections appear to be beyond the scope of the methods used in the present paper but we anticipate they will be the object of further investigations in the future.
+The local nature of the boundary conditions enter the proof in a number of instances, but the most serious occurrence concern the so-called exponential off-diagonal estimates, which relies on the domains of the operators being preserved under multiplication by smooth, bounded functions.
 It is important to note that the right hand sides in the perturbation estimates that we obtain, namely $\norm{\mgt -\mg}_{\Lp{\infty}(\Tensors[2,0]\cM)}$ and $\norm{\gap(\tilde{\cE}_x, \cE_x)}_{\Lp{\infty}(\Sigma)}$, are supremum norms, which are smaller than estimates that can be obtained from operator theoretic arguments alone.

-Like in \cite{BMcR}, we use methods from real harmonic analysis to obtain \eqref{eq:mainpertest}.
-Initial operator theoretic reductions of the problem shows that two estimates
+Like in \cite{BMcR}, we use methods from operator theory and real harmonic analysis to obtain \eqref{eq:mainpertest}.
+For a self-adjoint operator, say $\Dirb$, the quadratic estimate

-need to be established for $u \in \Lp{2}(\cV)$, where $A_1$ and $A_2$ are $\Lp{\infty}$ multipliers.
-Through a similarity transformation of $\Dirp$, we can also assume that $\dom(\Dirp)= \dom(\Dirb)$.
-Here $\Ppb_t = (\iden + t^2\Dirb^2)^{-1}$ and $\Pp_t = (\iden + t^2\Dirp^2)^{-1}$ should be thought of as being holomorphic approximations to the projections onto frequencies larger than $1/t$, adapted to the operators $\Dirb$ and $\Dirp$ respectively.
-Similarly $\Qqb_t = t\Dirb(\iden + t^2\Dirb^2)^{-1}$ and $\Qq_t = t\Dirp (\iden + t^2\Dirp^2)^{-1}$ resemble projections onto frequencies in a dyadic band around $1/t$.
-These estimates which we prove in Proposition \ref{Prop:FinalRed}, usually referred to as quadratic estimates, can be viewed as a substitute for the spectral theorem when we leave the world of self-adjoint operators and only have access to holomorphic functional calculus.
-Although we limit our attention to self-adjoint operators in this paper, the operators $\Dir$ and $\Dirp$ are certainly not assumed to commute, which makes it impossible to use the spectral theorem to obtain the desired estimates.
-A basic observation is that for a single self-adjoint operator, say $\Dirb$, the quadratic estimate